 How many times have you asked someone working at SaaS company what it is his company does, and found yourself walking away with the following feeling:

-“His answer was so confusing and chuck-full of buzz words that that I somehow know less about what his company does?”
+“His answer was so confusing and chuck-full of buzzwords that I now somehow know less about what his company does?”

-SaaS companies are notorious for this.
-They struggle considerably with breaking down complex ideas into simple, comprehensible concepts.
+SaaS companies notoriously struggle considerably with breaking down complex ideas into simple, comprehensible concepts.

 And it’s not always their fault.